|

 only to make a point about "curved space."
 So far, nobody

 differentiated curved space from curved pathways.
-So far, nobody
+So far,

-applied Riemann work to atomic closed topology orbitals and to
+nobody applied Riemann work to atomic closed topology orbitals and to

-and 3D geometries are not firmly anchored as discrete
+3D geometries are not firmly anchored as discrete

 constructs for spatial behavior, which